zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Deployment options are presented.
 Existing lab resource group is selected as destination.
 Destination site name is set to partsunlimited-web-20X21.
 Migrate button is highlighted.](media/appservicemigration-migrate.png)

-    > **WARNING:** If your migration fails with a **WindowsWorkersNotAllowedInLinuxResourceGroup (1)** try the migration process again, but this time selecting a different Region for your deployment.
+    > **WARNING:** If your migration fails with a **WindowsWorkersNotAllowedInLinuxResourceGroup (1)** try the migration process again, but this time selecting a different Resource Group for your deployment.
+If that is not possible, select a different Region.
     >
     > ![Migration failed error screen is shown.
 WindowsWorkersNotAllowedInLinuxResourceGroup message is highlighted.](media/app-migration-windowsworkersnotallowed.png)